 The Small Business Health Care Credit is designed to help you provide health insurance coverage to your employees.
-The credit can be up to 35% of your share of your employees' health insurance premiums; or, if you're an eligible tax-exempt employer, up to 25% of your share of premiums.
+For tax years 2010 through 2013, the credit can be up to 35% of your share of your employees' health insurance premiums; or, if you're an eligible tax-exempt employer, up to 25% of your share of premiums.

 You are an eligible small employer for the tax year if you meet these three requirements.

 For tax years 2014 and later, there are changes to the credit:

 If you have tax questions about the Small Business Health Care Tax Credit, or need assistance completing the necessary forms, call the IRS Business Help Line at 1-800-829-4933.
 IRS assistance is limited to tax law questions and help with forms.
 The IRS does not provide any technical support or assistance for this tool.